Adaptive sensing performance lower bounds for sparse signal detection and support estimation

 \end{theorem}

 This result gives a condition on the minimal signal magnitude necessary to ensure the detection risk is not too large.
 Perhaps surprisingly the lower bound does not include any factor involving specific structural properties of $\C$, but only the range and cardinality of the corresponding sets.
-A possible way to understand this comes from the following observation: for detection, it suffices to identify a \emph{single} element of $S$, and there is no need to identify all the elements.
-Therefore cues provided by the structure are not very informative.
-Before proving this result it is interesting to present a simple corollary for the case of full range classes, emphasizing the asymptotic behavior.

-\begin{coro} Let $\C$ be a symmetric and full range class of sets with cardinality $s$, where $s$ can be a function of $n$ (this dependence is not explicitly stated).
+A possible way to understand this comes from the following observation: for detection, it suffices to identify a \emph {single} element of $S$, and there is no need to identify all the elements.
+Therefore, cues provided by the structure are not very informative.
+In addition, note that the above theorem also applies to non-symmetric classes provided they contain a symmetric class.
+Before proving this result, it is interesting to present a simple corollary for the case of full range classes, emphasizing the asymptotic behavior. \begin{coro} Let $\C$ be a symmetric and full range class of sets with cardinality $s$, where $s$ can be a function of $n$ (this dependence is not explicitly stated).
 Let $\hat\Phi_n$ be an arbitrary adaptive sensing testing procedure.
 If

 then necessarily

 where $\omega_n$ is a sequence for which $\lim_{n\rightarrow\infty} \omega_n=\infty$. \end{coro}